CarloLepelaars/irouter/README.md

 # irouter
-Access 100's of (free) LLMs with a few lines of code.
+Access 100s of LLMs with 2 lines of code.

 ## Installation